Benedict Canyon, Los Angeles: Community

 The Benedict Canyon Association (BCA), started in 1948, is an example of neighborhood activism.
 The BCA is dedicated to preserving the beauty, safety, environment and quality of life in the Canyon.
 Because of their early efforts, Benedict Canyon remains the only canyon that is 100% residential.

 The Hillside Ordinance to limit building height at 36 ft and stipulate restrictions on set-back, side yards or parking, was a product of Association lobbying and participation.
 That ordinance was also the basis of the recent defeat of the proposed villa on top of the Mark Hughes hilltop, an event cheered by many residents.

 Current and past beautification projects of the Association include the repair and repaving of roads, repainting of guardrails, repair of Upper Benedict Canyon, and a subsidized monthly service of clearing debris and trimming vegetation that spills on the roadway.

 "Adopt Fire Station 99" is another community grass-roots organization representing about 9,000 residents in the Mulholland-Benedict Canyon area.
 Going hand-in-hand with the BCA, residents helped to generate the media attention, popular support, and political will that defeated the city's plan to reduce from two to one the number of paramedics available at each Fire Station to deliver emergency care.

 Celebrities

-A number of celebrities live or have lived in Benedict Canyon.
+A number of notable people live or have lived in Benedict Canyon.
 Some of them are: